Will the UK have a white Christmas?

-Britons who dream of a white Christmas have been left sadly disappointed in recent years.
+Britons dreaming of a white Christmas have been left disappointed in recent years.

 How likely is a white Christmas?

-Most people imagine a snowy wonderland when they talk about a white Christmas, but the official definition used by the Met Office is “one snowflake to be observed falling in the 24 hours of 25 December somewhere in the UK”.
+Most people imagine a snowy wonderland when they talk about a white Christmas, but the official definition used by the Met Office is “for one snowflake to be observed falling in the 24 hours of 25 December somewhere in the UK”.

-Snowflakes have fallen on Christmas Day in the UK 38 times in the last 55 years.
+Snowflakes have fallen on Christmas Day in the UK 38 times in the last 52 years, according to the Met’s records.

-But those hoping for a wider blanket of snow have been left wanting: there has only been a substantial covering of snow on the ground (where more than 40% of stations in the UK reported snow at 9am) four times in the last 52 years.
+But those hoping for a thicker blanket of snow have been left wanting: there has only been a substantial covering of snow on the ground (where more than 40% of stations in the UK reported snow at 9am) four times since 1960, none of which were in the past decade.

 The last time the UK celebrated in the snow was in 2010 and even then it didn’t extend to the south of England, which hasn’t seen the white stuff on Christmas Day since 2004.

 Forecasters say we are generally less likely to see snow in December than in the following three months.
-On average, snow or sleet falls on 3.9 days in December, compared with 5.3 days in January, 5.6 in February and 4.2 days in March.
+On average, snow or sleet falls for less than four days in December, compared with more than five days in January and February and just over four days in March.

 “White Christmases were more frequent in the 18th and 19th centuries, even more so before the change of calendar in 1752 which effectively pushed Christmas day back by 12 days,” says the Met Office.